-We developed an algorithm to predict the effect of influencer video ads on product sales.
-The algorithm computes a summary statistics that we term motion, which captures the spatio-temporal relationship between content engagement and product placement in a video.
-Analogous to a fundamental law in Newtonian mechanics, motion (sales) is generated when the object (product placement) is impressed with a force (content engagement) in the space and time (video).
-We tested the algorithm with an analysis of 40,000 influencer video ads on Douyin, the Chinese version of TikTok and the largest short video platform in the world.
-We exploit variation in video posting time to identify the causal effect of video ads on sales.
-Videos of higher motion are more effective in driving sales.
-This effect is sizable, robust, and is more pronounced among impulsive, hedonic, lower-priced products, and more informative ads.
+We develop an algorithm to predict the effect of influencer video ads on product sales.
+We propose the motion concept, which captures the pixel-level spatio-temporal interaction between content engagement and product placement in a video.
+We estimate content engagement as a saliency map by fine-tuning a deep 3D convolutional neural network on video-level engagement.
+We locate product placement by matching images of the product to each frame of the video with an object detection algorithm.
+Analogous to a fundamental law in Newtonian mechanics, motion (sales) is generated when the object (product) is impressed with a force (engagement) in the space and time (video).
+We validate the algorithm with an analysis of 40,000 influencer video ads on Douyin, the Chinese version of TikTok and the largest short video platform in the world.
+We leverage variation in video posting time to identify the causal effect of video ads on product sales.
+Videos of higher motion are indeed more effective in driving sales.
+This effect is sizable, robust, and is more pronounced among impulsive, hedonic, and lower-price products.
 We trace the mechanism to influencers’ incentives to optimize for engagement rather than sales.
-We discuss how product sellers can use motion as a novel contractual lever to mitigate the agency problem for greater ROI.
+We discuss how product sellers can use motion to screen video ads pre-launch in a scalable way and also as a novel contractual lever to mitigate the agency problem for greater ROI.

 This event is open to faculty, doctoral students, academic researchers, and graduate students.